Listeria: answers to common questions

 Q: What foods are most often contaminated with listeria?

 A. Raw milk, soft cheese like feta, brie, or raw vegetables can contain listeria monocytogenes.
-Poultry, meats (including hot dogs and lunch meat), and prepared, chilled ready-to-eat foods.
+Poultry, meats (including hot dogs and lunch meat), and prepared, chilled ready-to-eat foods are also at higher risk.

 Q. How is listeria killed?